pombase/website/src/docs/faq/how-are-the-mating-type-specific-gene-pages-organized.md

 The sequenced *S. pombe* reference strain (972 h-) is in the M mating type configuration (encodes the Mc and Mi genes at the mat1 locus).
 The mat2 genes are deleted in this strain for technical reasons, whereas the mat3 genes are intact.

-The DNA seqence of the WT [silent mating type region](https://www.pombase.org/status/mating-type-region) containing the mat2 and mat3 genes was reconstructed yielding an extra [mating type region contig](https://www.pombase.org/downloads/genome-datasets) (see 'current genome' ftp site link).
+The DNA seqence of the WT [silent mating type region](https://www.pombase.org/status/mating-type-region) containing the mat2 and mat3 genes was reconstructed yielding an extra [mating type region contig](https://www.pombase.org/downloads/genome-datasets) (see 'current genome' link).
 Only the P genes from this contig have gene pages in PomBase.

 The systematic IDs and contig source of the mating type specific genes are:
  1. mat1-Mc - SPBC23G7.09 (from the chromosome 2 contig)